sybrew/the-seo-framework/readme.txt

 With that, we found various query endpoints in WordPress which can be malformed to return broken pages.
 Previously we thought only [pagination was broken](https://core.trac.wordpress.org/ticket/37505)--we were wrong.
 In this update, we mitigated all known reserved and malformable endpoints in WordPress by telling search engines not to index them when abused.

+A few other quality-of-life changes have been made, as well.
+Most prominently, we added some filters.

 TODO:
 1. Allow users to select social image resolution (or predefined size)
 2. Allow users to select feed indexing options (for Google Podcasts support)